 Axel Leijonhufvud once described a network economy as a "web of contracts and understandings" between individuals.
-Wealth, as a collection of tangible items as well as claims against others (i.e., financial assets), by definition, creates financial links in a network economy.
-The model assumes that only one type of financial asset exists: one individual's claim on some future cash flow that is generated by another individual's labor income.
+Wealth, as a collection of financial assets, by definition creates financial links in a network economy.
+The model assumes one type of financial asset exists, one individual's claim on some future cash flow that is generated by another individual's labor income.
 The presence of a financial asset naturally links asset owners to liability holders.
-The total number of financial assets an individual owns represents their in-degree, and the distribution of assets in the network economy is imposed through an in-degree distribution equivalent to the wealth distribution, since it is assumed that non-financial assets are homogeneous and thus labor income is as well.
-As the distribution of wealth changes, the distribution of links in the network also changes, thereby altering the topology of the interpersonal financial network.
-Although the network is static, with no individual optimization problems, contagion is a dynamic process.
-Contagion occurs when a random negative shock to income - the engine of future cash flows claimed by asset holders - decreases one individual's net worth to the point of financial failure, which prompts failure costs that wipe out collateral wealth.
+The total number of financial assets an individual owns represents their in-degree and the distribution of assets in the network economy is imposed through an in-degree distribution-equivalent to the wealth distribution since it is assumed real assets are homogeneous, and thus labor income is as well.
+As the distribution of wealth changes the distribution of links in the network also changes, thereby altering the topology of the interpersonal financial network.
+Though the network is static, with no individual optimization problems, contagion is a dynamic process.
+Contagion occurs when a random negative income shock decreases one individual's net worth to the point of financial failure, which prompts failure costs that wipe out collateral wealth.
 Importantly, an individual's net worth is assumed to collateralize their financial liabilities, much like an asset-backed security.
 The network structure implies one individual's net worth is linked to, and dependent on, the net worth of others.
 Therefore decreases in net worth spread.